-A good Orlando DUI lawyer may be just be the only way you can minimize the disturbance a DUI charge can have in your life.
+A good Orlando DUI attorney may be just be the only way you can minimize the disturbance a DUI charge can have in your life.
 DUI laws have become more strict throughout the country over the past decade.
 Florida is no exception, as its current legal blood alcohol limit is 0.08%, down from the previous limit of 0.1%.
 There are also increased penalties in Florida for a blood alcohol content (BAC) over 0.15%.
 The first step to fighting a DUI conviction is knowing about the offense and what penalties you face.

 To be pulled over under suspicion of DUI, a police officer must recognize some sort of pattern in your driving that indicates possible intoxication, or must have seen you violate some other traffic law.
 Common reasons for pulling a driver over on suspicion of DUI include: swerving, crossing the center line, irregular speeding up or slowing down, and braking heavily.
 Once pulled over, an officer will proceed to converse with the driver to determine if the suspicion of DUI is warranted.
 If so, a field sobriety or breathalyzer test may be performed.
 See more here

 In a field sobriety test, a driver will be asked to perform several physical and/or cognitive tasks that those who are under the influence typically have a difficult time performing.
 The skills tested include: ability to follow an object with one’s eyes, the ability to walk in a straight line, the ability to stand on one leg, and the ability to touch one’s nose with one’s finger.
 The driver may also be asked to perform simple cognitive tasks like repeating the alphabet.
-This process is somewhat different in Duval County Fl., so for that jurisdiction, please connect your Jacksonville attorney.
+This process is somewhat different in Duval County Fl., so for that jurisdiction, please connect your local law firm.

 Another option for obtaining your BAC is by having you take a blood test.
 A blood test is generally thought to be much more accurate than a breathalyzer.
 But even in blood testing, errors can occur.
-A test may be improperly performed, samples may be mixed up, refrigeration problems, etc. Regardless of the method of testing, a good Orlando DUI lawyer can find a potential error in the testing process and capitalize on it.
+A test may be improperly performed, samples may be mixed up, refrigeration problems, etc. Regardless of the method of testing, an Orlando DUI lawyer can find a potential error in the testing process and capitalize on it.

 If you are accused of DUI, you may be put in a holding cell for some time for you to “sober up.”
 You may be held up to 8 hours after the arrest, or until your BAC is below 0.05% and/or you are not showing any signs of impairment.
 Your car will be towed to a local garage and impounded for a period of 10 days unless you can prove the car is necessary to your family for transportation.
 You will be arraigned and a court date will be set.
 Before your court date, there will be an administrative hearing where it is decided if your license will be suspended until your court date.
 All of these very negative events occur fairly quickly after your arrest, thus it’s important to contact an attorney immediately to obtain proper advice and counsel on how to respond to your charges.